act-rules/act-rules.github.io/_rules/SC4-1-1-unique-attrs.md

 ## Applicability

-The rule applies to any [starting tag](https://www.w3.org/TR/html5/syntax.html#start-tags) in an HTML or SVG file.
+The rule applies to any [starting tag](https://www.w3.org/TR/html5/syntax.html#start-tags) in an HTML or SVG document.

-**Note:** This rule cannot be tested on the DOM Tree because the browser ignores duplicated attributes.
+**Note:** This rule cannot be tested on the DOM Tree because the browser removes duplicates of any attribute that is already present on an element.

 ## Expectation